Updated Mar 11, 2026

 How Student Voice Analytics helps you

-Student Voice Analytics surfaces where personal tutoring works well for medicine and where to intervene.
-You can compare sentiment for tutoring across cohorts and modes, monitor the full-time versus part-time gap (+32.0 vs +22.4), and isolate themes that depress experience in medicine so tutors can respond quickly.
-The platform provides discipline-specific summaries, export-ready insights for programme teams, and year-on-year movement to evidence changes in tutoring practice and student outcomes.
+Student Voice Analytics shows where personal tutoring is working for medicine students and where support needs to improve.
+You can compare sentiment across cohorts and modes, monitor the full-time versus part-time gap (+32.0 vs +22.4), and isolate the themes that drive down experience, from assessment clarity to placement support.
+The platform gives programme teams discipline-specific summaries, export-ready insights and year-on-year movement so they can evidence changes in tutoring practice and outcomes.
+To see where medicine students need more from personal tutoring, explore Student Voice Analytics or read the buyer's guide.